open-switch/opx-build/README.md

 If you would like to download binaries instead, see [Install OPX Base on Dell ON Series platforms](https://github.com/open-switch/opx-docs/wiki/Install-OPX-Base-on-Dell-ON-Series-platforms).

-## Getting Started with OpenSwitch
+## Getting started with OpenSwitch

 ### Prerequisites